ShyamKumar1/Operating-systems-lab-programs/README.md

 - <a href ="/VirtualAddressToPhy.c">Program to convert virtual address to physical address</a>
 - <a href ="/CycleInWait.c">Program to detect a cycle in wait-for graph</a>

+## Sources
+These progarms are taken from various platforms like GeeksforGeeks, Tutorialpoint, Britannica etc,.

+## Contributions
+This repository is open to any kind of contributions.
+Any kind of suggestions, enhancements are always welcome.🤗